caizhitan/Bus_Retrival_API/README.md

 - Visualise with graphs.
 - Share findings and summary.

-## Automate Collecting our Dataset with AWS.
+## Collecting our Dataset with AWS.

 ### Understanding the API Documentation
 <p align="center">